John Tams (& Son) (Ltd)

 Initials and marks used on ware for identification:

-The date 1774 probably refers to an unrelated potworks which was earlier on
+The date 1774 probably refers to an unrelated potworks which was originally on

 the site of the Crown Works of John Tams.